Objective reality may not exist, European researchers say

 To assuage any existential crises, it's worth noting that arXiv is a preprint journal.
 That means this study has not, to this writer's knowledge, been peer-reviewed as of publication.
 It's possible that upon review, others in the field may see omissions or derive other conclusions from the data.
 Debate is a part of the scientific method, too.

 This can be especially true in quantum mechanics.
 Polls have shown that opinions vary widely among physicists on what quantum mechanics tell us about reality and what its foundational issues are.
-In fact, the idea of measuring superpositions and measurements proved so controversial that Albert Einstein refused to accept it — apparently, he was disturbed he was by the implications.
+In fact, the idea of measuring superpositions and measurements proved so controversial that Albert Einstein refused to accept it — apparently, he was disturbed by the implications.

 And, of course, the reality of a subatomic particle is weird and doesn't necessarily tell us how reality will work in the macro.
 Journalists must still adhere to facts.
 Scientists will still need to seek out ground truth to support their conclusions.
 And philosophers will still argue whether it even makes sense to talk of objective reality, whether one or many.
 If social media ever goes subatomic, then we should worry.